Diaaa12/autogluonmodel/project/report-template.md

 ## Initial Training
 ### What did you realize when you tried to submit your predictions?
 What changes were needed to the output of the predictor to submit your results?
 TODO: The score for my first model was 1.84007.
 It did not give any errors.
-However the score was very low.
+However the score was low.

 ### What was the top ranked model that performed?
 TODO: My model2 pefomed the best ranked with a score of 1.68645.